-1. In all cases, the College will determine the extent and magnitude of the reduction in force, including the areas, departments, classifications and positions affected.
-This article does not apply to probationary or temporary employees, nor does the article apply to terminations for cause or for unsatisfactory performance reasons.

-- 2. A reduction in force occurs when an employee is laid off due to one or more of the following factors: - a.
+- 1. In all cases, the College will determine the extent and magnitude of the reduction in force, including the areas, departments, classifications and positions affected.
+This article does not apply to probationary or temporary employees, nor does the article apply to terminations for cause or for unsatisfactory performance reasons. - 2.
+A reduction in force occurs when an employee is laid off due to one or more of the following factors: - a.
 Budget shortfalls or financial considerations; - b.
 Reorganization of departments; - c.
 Elimination or consolidation of positions; - d.
 Program changes or curtailment; - e.
 Decision by the College not to support or reapply for a grant renewal; - f.
 The loss of a grant, in whole or in part. - 3.
 Notice to Employee.
 Reductions in force may occur at any time.
-Whenever a College plans a reduction in force, it shall: - a.
+Whenever a College plans a reduction in force, it shall:

+- a.
 Notify the employees who may be affected in writing no later than 45 days before the effective date of the proposed action, and - b.
-Provide copies of each of the above employee notices to the Union and provide the Union with a statement of the areas, departments, classifications, positions and individuals who may be affected by proposed reductions and the reasons for the reductions. - 4.
+Provide copies of each of the above employee notices to the Union and provide the Union with a statement of the areas, departments, classifications, positions and individuals who may be affected by proposed reductions and the reasons for the reductions - c.
+Any employee who has been employed by the Colleges for at least one year and who is laid off may select between exercising his or her rights under sections 6 through 8 below or will receive a severance payment equal to one week's base salary for each full year of service up to ten years with a general release of rights including recall rights and other rights under this section except COBRA rights. - 4.
 Union Consultation.
 At the request of the Union, the President of the College, or his/her designee, and the Union President will meet and discuss the potential reduction in force within five (5) workdays following notification.
 The Union may submit its own proposals or alternatives in writing for dealing with the planned layoff situation before, at or after this meeting, including conveying offers of voluntary layoff made by any unit members.
 If after the meeting, the proposal must be made within ten (10) workdays of the meeting.
 The College will consider the Union proposal in good faith and respond in writing at least ten (10) days before the implementation of the layoff.
 The Colleges' refusal to accept particular suggestions or proposals made by the Union with respect to alternatives to reducing staff shall not be subject to the grievance and arbitration provisions of this Agreement. - 5.
 Selection.
 Within departments where the College must choose among two or more employees, the College will consider the following factors in making its selection: - a.
 Seniority; - b.
-Relative Qualifications; - c.
+Relative qualifications; - c.
 Ability and Performance.